splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/dotnet-requirements.rst

 Install and configure the Splunk Distribution of OpenTelemetry Collector
 ======================================================================================================

-The SignalFx Instrumentation for .NET exports application traces and spans to the Splunk Distribution of OpenTelemetry Collector, which also collects system metric data and logs, including profiling data.
+The Splunk Distribution of OpenTelementry .NET exports application traces and spans to the Splunk Distribution of OpenTelemetry Collector, which also collects system metric data and logs, including profiling data.

 To send application traces and spans to Observability Cloud, install the Splunk Distribution of OpenTelemetry Collector for your platform.
 The following distributions are available: